Jr Zookeepers at Wildlife SafariA uniquely wild educational experience

 Working at a zoo, there is no typical day but generally a day in the life of a Junior Zookeeper looks like the following.

 11:00-12:00 Enrichment, Camp, Formal Lesson or Edu-cart

 1:00-1:45 Camp, Formal Lesson, Meet & Greet

 **Please note that juniors signed up for the morning shift do a lot of animal husbandry and camp while juniors signed up for afternoon shifts do more presentations and public speaking.

-Shifts are subject to change and subject to availability and are at the discretion of Wildlife Safari staff.
+Shifts are subject to change and are at the discretion of Wildlife Safari staff.
 2023 sessions run through June, July and August.
 Children may register for one or more sessions.
 Program fee is $255 per month for members, $275 for non-members.*

-If you will be attending the June session, applications will be due no later than May 18th, 2020.
-Please get your application in for subsequent months at least 2 weeks prior to your start date.
+If you will be attending the June session, applications will be due no later than Monday, May 22nd, 2023.
+Please get your application in for subsequent months at least 3 weeks prior to your start date.
 We must have received a copy of your child’s negative TB test by their start date.

 To enroll your child in the Junior Zookeeper Program, please complete:

 - Application Form & Medical Waiver and Media Release Form

 - 2 copies of Calendar of Availability (you keep one copy and hand one in)